Maco015/Ollama-Minimal-HTML-UI/README.md

 - **Message Streams Display**: Real-time display of message streams.
 - **Custom IP Address and Model Setting**: Easily set custom IP addresses and model names.
 - **Message History**: Keep track of your chat history and interact beyond on message.
+- **Simple Auditable Code**: The code has been written in as few files and as vanilla as possible to make it easy for you to tell what is going on.

 ## Purpose